collabovid/collabovid/search/README.md

 ## Models

 We have a `models` directory where all trained models are stored.
 During development, this is simply the `models` directory in the main folder.
+During production, this is a folder that exist on the host (ec2 instance) under `/opt/models`.
+The sync-daemon component is responsible for syncing the individual models (just directories that are stored as zip files) from S3 storage to the models folder.
+The models folder contains a file called `timestamps.json` which is used to keep track of new models.
+If a new model is pushed to S3, the sync-daemon realizes that the copy on the host is an older copy of the model and pulls the updated version.

 ## Vectorizer